yontartu/yontartu.github.io/_projects/(2) tour de france.md

 <img src="https://raw.githubusercontent.com/yontartu/tour-de-france/master/img/02_rankings_2018.png" alt="rankings_2018" width="600"/>

 ### "Sumo" chart

+Inspired by the delightful charts from FiveThirtyEight's [project on sumo wrestling](https://fivethirtyeight.com/features/the-sumo-matchup-centuries-in-the-making/).

 Takes a dataframe with columns for `year`, `cum_yellows` (for cumulative yellow jersey counts) and `rider` (for the rider's name).